pjreddie/darknet/README.md

     That is, if only objects that occupied 80-90% of the image were present in the training set, then the trained network will not be able to detect objects that occupy 1-10% of the image.

-  * to speedup training (with decreasing detection accuracy) do Fine-Tuning instead of Transfer-Learning, set param `stopbackward=1` here: https://github.com/AlexeyAB/darknet/blob/6d44529cf93211c319813c90e0c1adb34426abe5/cfg/yolov3.cfg#L548 then do this command: `./darknet partial cfg/yolov3.cfg yolov3.weights yolov3.conv.81 81` will be created file `yolov3.conv.81`, then train by using weights file `yolov3.conv.81` instead of `darknet53.conv.74`
+  * to speedup training (with decreasing detection accuracy) set param `stopbackward=1` for layer-136 in cfg-file

   * each: `model of object, side, illimination, scale, each 30 grad` of the turn and inclination angles - these are *different objects* from an internal perspective of the neural network.
 So the more *different objects* you want to detect, the more complex network model should be used.